 By that time, the big bang theory had gained the high ground.
 Nobody thought to follow simple nested or combinatorial geometries back to the Planck Length.
 Nobody thought to multiply the Planck units by 2.
 It took a huge amount of naïveté and almost no knowledge of cosmological models to bias one’s point of view.
 It also required discounting our commonsense view promulgated by Isaac Newton that space and time are absolute.
 In so doing, a more relational model as suggested in 1715 by Leibniz could be entertained.

 Today, there are three simultaneous research projects to define this model more completely:

-• Measuring an Expanding Universe Using Planck Units (work in progress)
+• Measuring an Expanding Universe Using Planck Units (first draft)

 • Visualizing the Universe (work in progress)